vaidande/vaidande/README.md

 ### Hi there 👋🏻
 I’m a Information Technology graduate of 2020 batch.
-I come with an extensive experience of working with different technologies including Deep Learning, Machine Learning and Data Science.
+I come with an extensive experience of working with technologies including Deep Learning and Machine Learning.

 Currently, I am looking for a intern role in Deep Learning, Machine Learning or related field.